Updates to Sanitary Code regarding Housing

-The Department of Public Health will hold a public hearing on proposed amendments to State Sanitary Code regulating Housing on October 4, 2017 in Northampton, MA.
+In 2017, The Department of Public Health held public hearings on proposed amendments to State Sanitary Code regulating Housing on October 4, 2017 in Northampton, MA.
 This is the only hearing in Western Massachusetts.
 Proposed changes include mechanical ventilation and integrated pest management requirements for buildings with 4 or more units.

 - Proposed Revision

 - Public Health Council Memo on the proposed changes

 Testimony on Sanitary Code Updates

 - PVAC sanitary code revision 105 CMR 410.000 Oct 2017

 - Health Resources in Action 105 CMR 410.000 Minimum Standards of Fitness for Human Habitation (this testimony was signed by 11 other organizations).